abilandz/PH8124/Lecture_3/Lecture_3.md

 * **Modify (m)** : last time a file was modified (i.e. its content has been edited)
 * **Change (c)** : last time a file's metadata was changed (e.g. permissions)

 These three timestamps are not an overkill, in fact, they enable a lot of very powerful features when searching for specific files or directories in the file system.
-For instance, by using them, it is possible to list names of all files modified within the last day, to delete all files which were not accessed for more than 1 year, etc. (more on this later).
+For instance, by using them, it is possible to list names of all files modified within the last day, to delete all files which were not accessed for more than 1 year, etc.

 Next, each file or directory in **Linux** has three distinct levels of ownership: